MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/about-meeting-requests-as-informational-updates-and-full-updates.md

 ---
 title: "About meeting requests as informational updates and full updates"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 ms.topic: overview
 localization_priority: Normal
 ms.assetid: 084928ca-efc0-36da-fe4f-5cc45f226178
 description: "A meeting request is an email that has IPM.Schedule.Meeting.Request as the message class.
-By default, an attendee receiving a meeting request responds to it directly.
-Outlook supports setting up delegates who can respond to meeting requests on behalf of the principal recipient.
-Programmatically, Outlook sets the named property PidLidMeetingType of a meeting request to identify the current update status."
+By default, an attendee receiving a meeting request responds to it directly."
 ---

 # About meeting requests as informational updates and full updates